gleam-lang/website/writing-gleam/command-line-reference.md

 - `--replace`: Replace an existing version.
 This can only be used shortly after publishing and is to be used to correct mistakes during publishing.
+- `--yes`: Do not ask for confirmation before publishing.

+This command uses this environment variables:

+- `HEXPM_USER`: (optional) The Hex username to authenticate with
+- `HEXPM_PASS`: (optional) The Hex username to authenticate with

 ### `deps list`